The standard pad object can:

 However, there is a huge variety of pad shapes needed for component footprints, and standard pads are not always enough.
 To create a different shape from those listed above, you must create a custom pad shape.
 Custom pad shapes are created by placing other design objects, such as arcs, fills, lines, or regions, to build up the copper shape required for the pad.
 A small pad is included within the shape to define the connection point in the pad, and if required, the drill hole location and size.

 Any design object can be used to build up the required copper shapes needed for the pads.
-Choose the object to suit the shape required, for example, the copper contact area for the switch shown below has been created from a series of track objects surrounded by two arc objects.
+Choose the object to suit the shape required, for example the copper contact area for the switch shown below has been created from a series of track objects, surrounded by two arc objects.

 For complex shapes, the Solid Region object is ideal as a polygonal object it can be used to create virtually any shape.
-The following footprint was created by first setting the grid to suit the zigzag requirements of the copper, then placing one region object to give a single zigzag shape.
+The following footprint was created by first setting the grid to suit the zigzag requirements of the copper, and then placing one region object to give a single zigzag shape.
 This was then copied the required number of times to define the copper area of the capacitive slider footprint.
 Alternating surface mount and through-hole pads were added on alternating ends of each zigzag to define the connection points.

-Another approach to defining an unusual pad shape is to first define a closed outline of the shape using lines and arcs, then convert this outline to a Solid Region.
+Another approach to defining an unusual pad shape is to first define a closed outline of the shape using lines and arcs, and then convert this outline to a Solid Region.
 The pads in the surface mount inductor footprint shown below were created using this approach.

 The following steps were taken:

 There are essentially two approaches for defining the solder and paste mask requirements for a custom pad:

 Any primitive object can have a calculated Solder and/or Paste Mask, which can either be a user-specified amount or controlled by the rule system.
 This is achieved enabling the appropriate Mask Expansion settings in the Properties panel, as shown in the image below.